-Ok last popsicle recipe I promise.
-This is what I get for buying yoghurt by the litre… popsicles falling out of my freezer door as you can see from Zesty Honey Iced Tea Popsicles with Ginger and Mango Honey Lassi Popsicle With Ginger And Chia Seeds.
-This ones pretty tasty as well, and the best bit… you can eat it for breakfast!
+I love making homemade popsicles, as you can see from Zesty Honey Iced Tea Popsicles with Ginger and these Elderflower Cordial Popsicles.
+This one is pretty tasty as well, and the best part… you can eat it for breakfast!

 “If you love honey as much as I do, I recommend going down to your local farmers market and talking to the producers.
 Alternatively, look for the Local Food Plus (LFP) logo which identifies and supports local and sustainable food such as honey.”

-A common theme has been honey.
-Its just so gosh darn delicious.
-And the plus side…. also nutritious!
+A common theme for my popsicles been honey.
+It’s just so delicious, and the plus side…. also nutritious!
 Honey also tends to be a better alternative to most sweeteners from an environmental standpoint.
-Generally the carbon footprint will be much less from honey produced on a farm 30km away then from say cane sugar produced on a plantation on the other side of the world.
+Generally the carbon footprint will be much less from honey produced on a farm 30km away then from cane sugar produced on a plantation on the other side of the world.

 Recipe for Breakfast Popsicle With Honey Banana and Oats